Nevenall/monsters/xaginassus.md

 #### Guardian (+7)

 Any foolish hand which reaches into the Xaginassus's pouch home will be bitten off.

 ## Xaginassus, an Otherworldly Horror

 *Tiny, Solitary, Stealthy*

-HP 12

-Otherworldly Form (1 Armor)
+HP 12          Otherworldly Form (1 Armor)

-Toothy Bite (d8 *Messy*)
+Toothy Bite (d8 damage, *Messy*)

+### Instinct

-Instinct: To defend it's home
+To defend it's home.

+### Moves

-Moves: Bite off an unsuspecting appendage
+- Bite off an unsuspecting appendage

 ## A Secret